 Sending from your own email domain

 Domain verification is a critical step to ensure we’re able to correctly authenticate and sign the surveys with your email address.
-Both CNAME and TXT records help facilitate this process, and need to be added to your DNS settings to help provide verification that:
+CNAME records facilitate the verification process to ensure:

 - The domain is not spoofed